Scarlet fever

 What is group A streptococci (GAS)?

-The GAS bacteria which causes scarlet fever is a common bacteria which often lives on peoples skin and in their throat.
-For the majority of people the bacteria do not cause any problems.
-However, occasionally they cause diseases such as scarlet fever, sore throat (“strep throat”) and skin infections such as impetigo.
-Rarely, the GAS bacteria can cause more severe, sometimes life-threatening, infections.
-These types of severe infection are called “invasive GAS disease” and include streptococcal toxic shock syndrome, necrotising fasciitis, and sepsis syndrome.
+The GAS bacteria which causes scarlet fever is a common bacteria which often lives on people’s skin and in their throat.
+For most people, the bacteria do not cause any problems.
+However, occasionally they cause diseases such as scarlet fever, sore throat (“strep throat”), and skin infections like impetigo.
+Rarely, the GAS bacteria can become invasive and cause more severe, sometimes life-threatening, infections.
+This is known as invasive GAS (iGAS) disease and occurs when the bacteria get into parts of the body where it shouldn’t be found, such as the lungs or bloodstream. iGAS can cause streptococcal toxic shock syndrome, necrotising fasciitis, and sepsis.

 Scarlet fever and the other milder infections caused by GAS bacteria are not notifiable in Ireland meaning that healthcare professional do not have to report cases to the national surveillance centre.
 Because of this the number of cases in Ireland is not known.
-In England between 2000 and 4000 cases of scarlet fever are reported each year.
-The more severe, invasive GAS diseases are notifiable in Ireland.
+In England, there were 58,972 notified cases of scarlet fever between September 2022 and June 2023.